Seneliux/librephotos-semi-docker/README.md

 ### Stage 4 - reverse proxy nginx.

-How to install and configure nginx, [walking ducks](https://duckduckgo.com/ "ungoogle - privacy is important!") can find explanations, here is example of the subdomain of the working nginx server + [free letsencrypt SSL certificate](https://letsencrypt.org/ "letsencrypt"), runing on the same machine as _backend_
+How to install and configure nginx, [walking ducks](https://duckduckgo.com/ "ungoogle - privacy is important!") can find explanations, [here is example of the nginx FQDN subdomain config](../blob/draft/nginx_FQDN.conf) + configured [free letsencrypt SSL certificate](https://letsencrypt.org/ "letsencrypt"), runing on the same machine as _backend_

 ### Stage 5 - coffee time